parthibanbalaji/boardproblem/README.md

 # boardproblem

-1. Soltion method accepts input array and gives a result of array
+1. Solution method accepts input array and gives a result of array